codeserk/website/content/posts/page/security-and-cookies.md

 ## 3. Which cookies do we use?

-This site uses third-party cookies analytical purposes. **This site does not use cookies for personalization or advertising purposes.**

-**Cookies for analysis purposes**.
-We use third-party cookies to analyze the traffic we receive.

-* Cookies from **<a rel="noreferrer noopener" href="https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage?hl=es" target="__blank">Google Analytics</a>**
+**NONE** :)

+I used some cookies in the past for Google Analytics, but I moved to a different tool that is not using cookies, and claims to be healthier for your privacy.
+So win win! => [Plausible.io](https://plausible.io/)

 ## 4. How to uninstall cookies

-To block cookies from this site you can **_Do not use cookies_**. in the pop-up asking if you want to accept the cookies we use.
-Please note that some of the features of this site will no longer be available (share and comment on social networks).

-You can also manage the general cookies of your navigation, through your browser, here are instructions for different browsers: Be careful !!
+You can manage the general cookies of your navigation, through your browser, here are instructions for different browsers: Be careful !!
 If you use the cookie manager of your browser you can block cookies that matter to you and are useful in your navigation.

 * <a rel="noreferrer noopener" href="https://support.microsoft.com/es-es/help/17442/windows-internet-explorer-delete-manage-cookies" target="__blank">Internet Explorer</a>
 * <a rel="noreferrer noopener" href="https://support.google.com/chrome/answer/95647" target="__blank">Google Chrome</a>